giridharkirthik/vendor-performance-analysis-sql-python-powerbi/README.md

 Effective inventory and sales management are critical for optimizing profitability in the retail and wholesale industry.
 Companies need to ensure that **they are not incurring losses due to inefficient pricing, poor inventory turnover, or vendor dependency.

 This project aims to:
-- Identify underperforming brands needing pricing or promotional adjustments
+1. Identify underperforming brands that require promotional or pricing adjustments.
-- Determine vendor contributions to sales and profits
+2. Determine top vendors contributing to sales and gross profit.
-- Analyze the cost-benefit of bulk purchasing
+3. Analyze the impact of bulk purchasing on unit costs. (how much cost for each item)
-- Investigate inventory turnover inefficiencies
+4. Assess inventory turnover to reduce holding costs and improve efficiency.(how much inventory is stored and how much we sold)
-- Statistically validate differences in vendor profitability
+5. Investigate the profitability variance between high-performing and low-performing vendors.
 ---

 ## 📂 Dataset